FaithRono/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1.script that prints hello user is echo "hello $USER" 2.script that prints the path is echo "hello $USER"

-4script that prints environment variables is printenv
+4.script that prints environment variables is printenv 5.script that prints environment variables is set